Human resources is predicted to top the list of business challenges across industries in 2020.

 Alternatively, the problem may lie with employee training.
 For instance, if you’ve recently lost a number of experienced employees and hired new, less-experienced ones, you may have a knowledge and experience gap that needs closing.

-Tracking your productivity-related human resources KPIs can help you invest your efforts in the right areas and clearly see your progress.
+Tracking your productivity-related human resources KPIs will help you invest your efforts in the right areas and clearly see your progress.

 Examples of KPIs relevant to productivity and revenue include: